Rafailkats/Overstock-Ontology/README.md

 - Display Customers/Employee/Transiction with their data.
 - Delete/Add intances of Customer/Employee/Transiction classes.
 - Specific option to perform any query, using SPARQL, to the ontology and display the results.

+Overstock-Sparql is the source python file that implements the graphical interface

 Below are indicative images from the graphical interface.

 ![ccc](https://user-images.githubusercontent.com/128267473/228337153-70dd8878-536e-4cbd-95d5-b52a81158b81.png)